timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 035-PROGRAMS FOR OLDER AMERICANS/SUBCHAPTER X-GRANTS FOR NATIVE AMERICANS/Part A-Indian Program.md

 ### PART A—INDIAN PROGRAM

 ### §3057b.
 Findings
-* (a) The Congress finds that the older individuals who are Indians of the United States—
+* The Congress finds that the older individuals who are Indians of the United States—

   * (1) are a rapidly increasing population;